Rock 'n' Roll History for

 July 7

-Ricky Nelson's "Poor Little Fool" enters the US charts, where it will eventually reach number one.
-The record holds the distinction of being the first number-one song on Billboard's newly created Hot 100 chart, replacing the magazine's Jockeys and Top 100 charts.
+Ricky Nelson's "Poor Little Fool" enters the Top 40 of the Billboard chart.
+The record would go on to gain the distinction of being the first number-one song on the newly created Hot 100, which replaced the magazine's Jockeys and Top 100 charts.

 1962